• Skip to primary navigation

 Recipe inspiration

 Growing up Italian meant having the most wonderful urban garden.
-We had a very large backyard which allowed my dad to plant a nice variety of vegetables and fruit trees.
+We had a very large backyard, allowing my dad to plant a variety of vegetables and fruit trees.

-Throughout his lifetime, he successfully planted a few varieties of apples, pear, Italian plum, fig, cherry, and peach trees.
-Still to this day, those were some of the juiciest peaches I have ever tasted.
+Throughout his lifetime, he successfully planted several varieties of apples, pear, Italian plum, fig, cherry, and peach trees.
+To this day, those were some of the juiciest peaches I have ever tasted.

-Easy Italian desserts like this apple cake and of course fruit-filled crostatas -nothing fancy, just easy desserts from scratch that taste amazing!
+Easy Italian desserts like this apple cake and fruit-filled crostatas are nothing fancy—they’re just easy desserts from scratch that taste amazing!

 Enjoy!